nateGeorge/ESP-8266_network-connect/README.md

 The idea is to minimize the work required to connect an ESP8266 device to a router.

 Step 1:  Power on the first ESP-8266 device.
-Connect to the webserver it creates, and enter SSID/password for the router.
+Connect to the webserver it creates, navigate to 192.168.4.1 and enter SSID/password for the router.

 Step 2:  Power on another/other ESP-8266 device(s).
 Press a button on the first device, and